 Film entry regulations

-The “City of Trento” International Film Festival of the Mountains and Exploration Cultural Association, established by Club Alpino Italiano, the Municipality of Trento, the Municipality of Bolzano and the CCIAA di Trento e di Bolzano – Trento and Bolzano Chambers of Commerce, Industry, Crafts and Agriculture, is organising the 71st edition of Trento Film Festival, which will be held in Trento from 28 April to 7 May 2023.
+The cultural association “City of Trento” International Film Festival of the Mountains and Exploration, established by CAI – Club Alpino Italiano, the Municipality of Trento, the Municipality of Bolzano and the CCIAAs (Chambers of Commerce, Industry, Trades and Agriculture) of Trento and Bolzano, is organising the 72nd edition of Trento Film Festival, which will be held in Trento from 26 April to 5 May 2024.

-Trento Film Festival represents an opportunity to present and promote films and videos of every nationality, kind and duration, dealing with the mountains and mountain cultures.
+Trento Film Festival represents an opportunity to present and promote films of every nationality, genre and duration dealing with the mountains and mountain cultures.

 It is possible to submit films that:

-- contribute to increasing knowledge and protecting the mountains and tablelands by highlighting their symbolic value and portraying their human, historic and social aspects;
+- contribute towards increasing knowledge and protecting the mountains and tablelands by highlighting their symbolic value and depicting related human, historic and social aspects;

-- portray the most significant human, cultural and technical aspects of adventure in the context of mountaineering;
+- portray the most significant cultural and technical aspects and human adventure involved in mountaineering;

 - promote environmental protection and sustainable development in the mountains;

-- pursue and promote knowledge of geographical areas, peoples and cultures;
+- extend and promote knowledge of geographical areas, peoples and cultures;

-- illustrate alpine sports, including the modern evolution of various disciplines.
+- illustrate mountain sports, including modern evolution of various disciplines.

-The programme of Trento Film Festival is divided into the following sections:
+The film programme of Trento Film Festival is divided into the following sections:

 - International competition

 The competitive section for full-length documentaries and short films of any kind.
-Fulllength works are intended as those lasting more than 50 minutes.
-The films compete for the official prizes, awarded by an International Jury.
+Full-length works are intended as those with a duration of over 50 minutes.
+The films compete for the official prizes – the Gentians – awarded by an international jury.

 - Special screenings